cea-wismar/SES_Tbx_Matlab/README.md

 - Siblings of multi-aspect nodes and siblings of aspect and multi-aspect nodes on the second layer of the SES cannot be pruned.

-- Next to the built-in examples more examples are in the directory "more_examples".
-In this directory a documentation for some of these examples is placed.
+- Use of the Tbx can be learnt by going through the built-in examples.
+Most examples come with a documentation.

 - Different from older versions, current release allows to define subtrees under multi-aspect nodes.

+- Currently there are two different versions of the model builder.

 LICENSE